ionic-team/ionic-framework/BREAKING.md

 #### Radio

-`ion-radio` must be used inside of an `ion-radio-group` even if there is only one `ion-radio`.
+The `ion-radio` must be used inside of an `ion-radio-group` even if there is only one `ion-radio`.
 Additionally, the `checked` property has been removed.
-Developers should set the `value` property on the respective `ion-radio-group` in order to managed checked status.
+Developers should set the `value` property on the parent `ion-radio-group` to match the value of the desired checked radio button.

 Before